 As per the current requirement, a Self-Managed Superannuation Fund needs to be audited annually.
 One should also consider the following requirement regarding the SMSF audit:

 - An approved independent SMSF auditor must be appointed by the SMSF trustees at least 45 days before the superannuation fund’s return is lodged at the Australian tax office (ATO).

 - The audit is a mandatory requirement even when there was no contribution made and no benefit paid in the financial year.

 We are responsible to ASIC for our SMSF Auditor certification and registration and are expected to maintain extremely high professional standards in the conduct of these audits.

 Our audits are scheduled within a day or two of being assigned with completion within 5-10 working days.
 It really helps if queries are answered to quickly, allowing us to complete the work faster.

-We have been able to fastrack audits previously for clients based on their requirements and state of readiness so let us know if you want your SMSF to be audited faster!
+We have been able to fastrack audits previously for clients based on their requirements and state of readiness so let us know if you want your Self Managed Superfund to be audited faster!

 As the principal of the Auditax Audit team, Dharam spends a lot of time training and upskilling our staff to be specialised in SMSF Audit and Tax.
 This allows a specialist team to be assigned to SMSFs who have deeper insights into what could go wrong.
 There really is a perception of auditors trying to catch trustees out however on the contrary, we are there to help them identify issues before they get sent to the ATO and really cause issues in the long term.